gaps-closure/ect/security-compliance/README.md

 - Variables and functions that are annotated in the original must have a matching annotation in the partitioned code.
 - Output formal machine-checkable proof and graph of the cut.

+## Meeting notes 05/25/21

+- Q: Bidirectional vs ingress/egress?
+- Q: Distinguish between tags and labels?
+E.g. do labels always have certain fields, tags don't.
+Is my way of differentiating tags and labels sensible?
+- Q: Is my method for inter-json checks sound?
+Check refactored is subset, then compare tags.
+Is refactored always subset?
+- Q: Can you tell enclave by looking at the level of the tags?
+- Q: Refactored json for example1?
+No tags?
+Where is TAG_RESPONSE_GET_A?
+- Q: Difference between ingress and egress for case1 xdcc?
+- Q: What are gapstags?
+- Q: Will we ever see a non-allow guarddirective?
+When?
+- Q: What does oneway do?
+- Q: What does ingress/egress do?

+- For Stephen: We need to unify our approach to JSON agreement with our approach to llvm agreement.
+First validation checks, then inter-agreement within a reference environment which is constant for each participant in the agreement.
+Agreement is subject to rules which are encoded in Z3.
+- In z3, hard code each label, then encode llvm as a pdg with labels attached to variables.
+Encode constraints on the pdg from conflict_analyzer.md and check.
+- If names can change, how do we match up variables between original/refactored?